BADBRAIN-Studios/.github/README.md

 **BADBRAIN Studios** is a narrative technology studio that builds the systems, platforms, and digital experiences where stories are made, shared, and lived.
 We design **narrative infrastructure**—the tools, flows, and interfaces that shape how audiences encounter culture in the next era.

-Grounded in Columbia, Ohio, we work at the intersection of storytelling, systems thinking, and digital experience.
+Grounded in Columbus, Ohio, we work at the intersection of storytelling, systems thinking, and digital experience.

 ---